WillMacaulay/Moviegram/README.md

-Sample API application created using Visual Code and C# and dotnet core 2.2 Note - Would normally have used Visual Studio (but didn't have on this machine)
+Sample API application created using Visual Code and C# and dotnet core 2.2 Using Clean Architectural Approach and DDD

+Note - Would normally have used Visual Studio (but didn't have on this machine)

-Runinng the application:
+Running the application:
-In src\WebUI folder - build using 'dotnet build' and then run using 'dotnet run'
+In src\WebUI folder - build using 'dotnet build' and then run using 'dotnet run --environment "Development'

-DEVELOPMENT
-Used Visual Code - but would normally used Visual Studio (didn't have on this machine) Built using:
-    dotnet build
-    dotnet run

 APIs
 Async code is used - where possible